Ukraine blacked out with Russia believed to have damaged at least four nuclear power plants

-Russian missiles believed to have damaged at least four Ukrainian nuclear power plants in three hours

-According to reports coming out of Ukraine this evening, Sunday, September 11, Russian attacks have managed to destroy at least 50 per cent of the country’s energy infrastructure in the space of fewer than three hours.
+According to reports coming out of Ukraine this evening, Sunday, September 11, Russian attacks have managed to destroy at least 50 per cent of the country’s energy infrastructure in the space of fewer than three hours, leaving the whole of Ukraine reportedly blacked out.

+According to Anatoliy Toryanyk, the Kharkiv mayor, at least one person died as a result of the shelling of an infrastructure facility.
+Two cruise missiles are thought to have been used to inflict the main damage.

+⚡️ At least one person died as a result of the shelling of an infrastructure facility in Kharkiv, reported Anatoliy Toryanyk, Deputy Chief of the Kharkiv Oblast State Emergency Service: https://t.co/DiInqjZZ3t

 Current state of Kharkiv thermal power plant. pic.twitter.com/CWcxLUvVBG